TV-Rename/tvrename/about.md

 * Copy (or move) files from monitored folders to your Media Library
 * List any missing TV Show episodes/seasons in your Media Library
 * Create web searches to help you find missing TV Show files
-* Tell you how long you'll have to wait until the next episode of a TV Show airs
+* Tell you how long you'll have to wait until the next episode of your current favourite TV Show airs

 **To do all this clever stuff TV Rename makes extensive use of data from [TheTVDB.com](http://thetvdb.com "Visit thetvdb.com"), without their database and API this tool would not exist!
 Please support them!**